MANNESE18/sp500_comparisons/README.md

 # S&P 500 Market Cap per Employee Analysis

 This project analyzes the relationship between a company's market valuation and its workforce size.
-Using Python and SQLite, I processed S&P 500 data to identify which companies in each sector generate the highest "market value per employee."
+Using `Python` and `SQLite`, I processed S&P 500 data to identify which companies in each sector generate the highest "market value per employee."

 ## Project Goal